- 3-Day North Island tour from Auckland

-Travel by coach to Rotorua via Waitomo where you will stop for a guided tour through the long galleries and lofty chambers of the World Famous Glowworm Caves.
-Your tour continues with a boat ride through the Glowworm Grotto, illuminated by thousands of tiny lights from the glow worms suspended from the cave ceiling.
+Travel by coach to Rotorua via Waitomo where you will stop for a guided tour through the long galleries and lofty chambers of the famous Waitomo Glowworm Caves.
+Your tour continues with a boat ride through the Glowworm Grotto, illuminated by thousands of tiny lights from the glowworms suspended from the cave ceiling.
 Lunch will be served on the coach while you travel on to Rotorua by road via the Fitzgerald Glade.

-Next stop is Agrodome, for an introduction to New Zealand farming.
-Take a 60-minute tour of an authentic working farm in all-weather, all-terrain vehicles and watch a sheep being shorn and hand-feed the animals.
+Next stop is the Agrodome for an introduction to New Zealand farming.
+Take a 60-minute tour of an authentic working farm in all-weather, all-terrain vehicles, then watch a sheep being shorn and hand-feed the animals.
 Next, enjoy a sheep dog demonstration and a visit to a 100-year-old working woollen mill.

 This afternoon you will be transferred to your selected accommodation.

 This morning is at leisure.
-You have the opportunity this morning to explore on foot the Rotorua township.
-You will be pickup at your hotel at 12.15pm.
+You have the opportunity to explore the Rotorua township on foot before pickup at your hotel.

-Leaving Rotorua the drive to Lake Taupo takes you south through extensive exotic forests to the geothermal areas of Waimangu and Wairakei, where steam is harnessed to generate electricity.
-You arrive at Lake Taupo - a huge volcanic crater, where you'll be transferred to your accommodation.
+Leaving Rotorua, the drive to Lake Taupo takes you south through extensive forests to the geothermal areas of Waimangu and Wairakei, where steam is harnessed to generate electricity.
+You arrive at Lake Taupo — a huge volcanic crater — where you'll be transferred to your accommodation.

 The remainder of the afternoon is at leisure to explore this most picturesque township.

-Leaving Taupo and return to Auckland by coach, you drive north past the big timber mill at Tokoroa, through Putaruru and then alongside Lake Karapiro to Cambridge and Hamilton.
-The road leads through Nagaruawahia (home of the late Maori Queen) and alongside the Waikato River until you cross the Bombay Hills to reach Auckland, where your tour concludes.
+Leaving Taupo and returning to Auckland by coach, you drive north past the big timber mill at Tokoroa, through Putaruru and then alongside Lake Karapiro to Cambridge and Hamilton.
+The road leads through Nagaruawahia (home of the late Maori queen) and alongside the Waikato River until you cross the Bombay Hills to reach Auckland, where your tour concludes.